threatcode/threatcode-onion/salt/sensoroni/files/analyzers/README.md

 ## Contributing

-Review the Threat Code project [contribution guidelines](https://github.com/ThreatCode/threatcode/blob/master/CONTRIBUTING.md) if you are considering contributing an analyzer to the Threat Code project.
+Review the Security Onion project [contribution guidelines](https://github.com/ThreatCode/threatcode/blob/master/CONTRIBUTING.md) if you are considering contributing an analyzer to the Security Onion project.

 #### Procedure

-In order to make a custom analyzer into a permanent Threat Code analyzer, the following steps need to be taken:
+In order to make a custom analyzer into a permanent Security Onion analyzer, the following steps need to be taken:

 1. Fork the [threatcode GitHub repository](https://github.com/ThreatCode/threatcode)
 2. Copy your custom analyzer directory to the forked project, under the `threatcode/salt/sensoroni/files/analyzers` directory.